 The NYCMP offers after-school, Saturday and summer seminars at schools or at Lehman College.
 The content includes a progression from inquiry-based teaching and assessment to applications including increasingly complex mathematics tasks.
 All seminars are aligned with NCTM Principles and Standards and the NY State Standards for Mathematics.
 Seminar content incorporates the key concepts and procedures of mathematics and highlights mathematics as a process of identifying, exploring and solving problems and web-site development.
 Uses of technology are infused throughout all seminars.
 Participants also consider ways to build on the strengths of the individual student by describing and reflecting upon their observations of student work and using them to inform teaching.
 We encourage participants to use of a range of methods: reflective journals, portfolios, written descriptions of problem solving, student creation of problems, technological applications (such as interactive software, Internet sites, graphing calculators, and interactive video), and performance-based assessments.

 The NYCMP designs special series either in the form of workshops or study groups for educators who wish to explore a particular topic more fully.
-Recent topics have included mathematics and the English Language Learner, literacy strategies in mathematics, cooperative learning, use of manipulatives, and the ways in which technology can support teaching and learning in mathematics.
-Study groups and workshops are designed by Mathematics Project staff and school personnel.
+Workshops and study groups address specific instructional or curricular needs and goals for teaching and learning from practical and theoretical perspectives.
+These opportunities expand educators’ approaches to instruction and serve the needs of a diverse range of students.
+Workshops and study groups are designed by NYCMP staff and school personnel.

-The New York City Mathematics Project staff provides support for supervisors and administrators to supervise mathematics effectively in their buildings.
+New York City Mathematics Project staff provides support for supervisors and administrators.
+Institutes are designed to strengthen support for the Common Core Learning Standards for teaching and learning mathematics through exploration of mathematics content, curriculum, standards, assessment and technology.
+School leaders are provided with a range of strategies for improving instruction in mathematics and supporting student achievement.
 Our work helps administrators think through the ideas that underlie standards-based mathematics by engaging them in mathematics content, reviewing current research on effective teaching and learning in mathematics, focusing on issues of policy and practice in mathematics education, and discussing the implications for their role in supervising mathematics.
 Through our work, which consists of supervisors' conferences, workshops and study groups, we provide school leaders with a broad array of strategies for providing leadership in mathematics that can contribute to higher levels of mathematics achievement by greater numbers of students.

 To augment the NYCMP's on-site services during the school year, teachers and administrators also have other opportunities to participate in professional development in a variety of unique forums: